render-07/mern_crud/README.md

 ### `node server.js`

 To run the backend server.
-Also mind the connection string.
+Also mind the database connection string.

 ### This is for educational purpose only.